 Yes, College of General Studies (CGS) faculty and staff will receive a Teams number during the rollout.
 However, based on current phone configuration, CGS employees may continue to use both their individual phone number and their Teams phone number.
-There will be additional communication for CGS staff when they will need to choose what phone number to retain.
+There will be additional communication for CGS staff.

 Yes, when your desktop phone transitions to Teams you will have the same phone functionality plus voicemail!

 For more information, see the Teams Project Page.

 Academic staff, university staff, limited-term and faculty are included in the Teams phone number rollout.
 Emeritus and sponsored accounts are not included in this rollout.

 Those who are students, student employees, teaching assistants and other student employment positions are not included in this rollout.

 To make a phone call using Teams, you will use the Calls portion of Teams.
 Some features of using Teams Calls: